ractivejs/ractivejs.github.io/legacy/0.7/Partials.md

 <a name="expressions"></a>
 ## Partial expressions

 Partial references may be a name that already exists as a partial, or they may also be any expression that resolves to a partial name.
 This can be used to select an appropriate partial based on the current context and more.
-The full power of Ractive's {{{createLink 'expressions'}}} are available.
+The full power of Ractive's [expressions](expressions.md) are available.
 If the value of the expression changes, the partial fragment will be re-rendered using the new partial.

 If a partial expression is a simple reference and a partial exists with the same name as the reference, the expression will not be evaluated.
 Instead, the partial with the same name as the reference will be used.
 For instance, if there are partials named `foo` and `bar`, a data member `foo: 'bar'`, and a partial section `\{{>foo}}`, the partial named `foo` will be used for the section because name-matching takes precedent over expression evaluation.